kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 We're proposing a new type of tags for go types (in-tree types, and also kubebuilder types):

 - `// +unionDiscriminator` before a field means that this field is the discriminator for the union.
 This field MUST be a string.
-Can be optional or required.
-If required, the union must have exactly one member set, if optional, the union may have at most one member set.
+This field MUST be required.
+- `// +unionAllowEmpty` before a discriminator field means that by setting the discriminator to an empty string, none of the union fields are persisted (meaning at most one member of the union must be set).
+If not present on the discriminator, exactly one of the union members must be set in order to be valid.
 - `// +unionMember=<discriminatorName>` before a field means that this
   field is a member of a union.
 The `<discriminatorName>` is optional if there is only union in a struct and required if there are multiple unions per struct.

 Note unions can't span across multiple go structures (all the fields that are part of a union has to be together in the same structure), examples of what is allowed: